yaacov/tree-search-language/README.md

 ## Cli tools

-The example cli tools showcase the TSL language and `tsl` golang package.
+The example cli tools showcase the TSL language and `tsl` golang package, see the [direcotry](/cmd) directory for code.

 ##### tls_parser